rtomrud/trie-mapping/README.md

 ## API

-The API mimics the native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) (so it may be used as a drop in replacement), with the following differences:
+The API mimics the native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), with the following differences:

 - It exports a factory function ([`trieMapping()`](#triemappingelements)) which may be initialized from a trie's [`root`](#root) object
-- It exposes the trie's internal representation through the [`root`](#root) getter to enable advanced use cases
+- It exposes the whole trie structure through the [`root`](#root) getter, so that it can be traversed directly or serialized
 - The `key` argument of [`get()`](#getkey), [`delete()`](#deletekey), [`has()`](#haskey), and [`set()`](#setkey-value) must be a string
 - The iteration order of [`entries()`](#entries), [`forEach()`](#foreachcallbackfn-thisarg), [`keys()`](#keys), [`values()`](#values), and [`[@@iterator]()`](#iterator) is alphabetical